It’s pretty easy and convenient to pick up a pack of tomato seedlings from your local garden center and plug them into the soil.

 Check your trays once or twice a day, and water with your spray bottle when the surface of the soil is dry.

-Within a week or two, germination will take place.
+Within a week or two, the seeds should start to germinate.
 Tiny seedlings will rise out of the soil, perhaps holding the seed cases they just emerged from aloft on one of their seed leaves, or cotyledons.

 If you used plastic wrap over your seed trays, remove it now.